mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Sameness.rst

 are the same person.

 When you talk about objects, there is a similar ambiguity.
-For example, if two ``Fraction``\ s are the same, does that mean they represent the same rational number or that they are actually the same object?
+For example, if two ``Fraction`` objects are the same, does that mean they represent the same rational number or that they are actually the same object?

 We've already seen the ``is`` operator in the chapter on lists, where we